 “What is the colour of colour TV?”

-Quashiq Mukherjee’s English-language Indian sex comedy Brahman Naman (2016) is set in 1980’s Bangalore, and illuminates the psyches of four teenage boys tearing their way through a world governed by tradition and social conventions.
+Quashiq Mukherjee’s English-language Indian sex comedy film Brahman Naman (2016) is set in 1980’s Bangalore, and illuminates the psyches of four teenage boys tearing their way through a world governed by tradition and social conventions.

 Naman (Shashank Arora), Ajay (Tanmay Dhanania), Randy (Vaishwath Shankar) and Ramu (Chaitanya Varad) are a group of quiz fanatics.
 While scraping the barrel of the social hierarchy at school, they do so with an air of superiority that manages to alienate them from the rest of the world.
 Meanwhile, their incessant thoughts of sex do little to aid them on their quest to win the state quiz championship.